cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

   [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) and [TLS](/acra/configuring-maintaining/tls/);
 * [audit logging](/acra/security-controls/security-logging-and-events/audit-logging/): when calculating integrity checks of log messages and log chains;
 * [password hashing](/acra/configuring-maintaining/general-configuration/acra-authmanager#auth-file) of registered users of Acra Web Configuration UI;
-* [key management](/acra/security-controls/key-management/): all private keys are encrypted by key encryption keys and Acra Master Key.
+* [key management](/acra/security-controls/key-management/): all intermediate keys are encrypted by key encryption keys and Acra Master Key.

 Acra does not contain any self-made cryptographic primitives or obscure ciphers and relies on: